Countermeasure against detector-blinding attack with estimation of secret-key leakage: Estimation of the secure bits fraction

 and reaches:

-Given the intrinsic difficulty in distinguishing occasional double-click events occurring during normal QKD system operation from those induced by an eavesdropper conducting DBA, the presented countermeasure should be applied continuously.
-Therefore, it is essential to ensure that this countermeasure does not substantially decrease the secret key rate when the system operates without an eavesdropper or when an eavesdropper successfully mimics the standard click and double-click rates of Bob's detectors.
+For further numerical simulation of $S_{key}^{2SPAD}$ and SKR we consider: $\{0.6, 0.2, 0\}$ decoy-state BB84 protocol, with decoy-states preparation probabilities $n_{i} =\{0.5, 0.25, 0.25\}$ respectively, the detection probability for higher gate $\eta_1 = 0.121$, dark count rate $Y_{0} = 3*10^{-6}$, transmission losses $\eta_{ch} = 10^{-0.02L}$ (L - channel length).
+Moreover, we assume that Eve can successfully fake the normal single and double-click rates by applying trigger pulses of different $E_{always}$ energies, as well as by letting several pulses pass from Alice to Bob.

-For further numerical simulation of the fraction of sifted secure bits after bases reconciliation procedure $S_{key}= \nicefrac{N_{key}}{N_{clicked}^{exp}}$ we consider: $\{0.6, 0.2, 0\}$ decoy-state BB84 protocol, with decoy-states preparation probabilities $n_{i} =\{0.5, 0.25, 0.25\}$ respectively, the detection efficiency for higher gate $\eta_1 = 0.12$, dark count rate $Y_{0} = 10^{-5}$, transmission losses $\eta_{ch} = 10^{-0.02L}$ (L - channel length).
-Moreover, we assume that Eve can successfully fake the normal single, error and double-click rates by applying trigger pulses of different $E_{always}$ energies, as well as by letting several pulses pass from Alice to Bob.
-Therefore, $N_{clicked}^{exp}$ can be expressed as:
+Therefore, we anticipate that $N_{clicked}^{exp}$ coincides with the number of clicks Bob could normally obtain without a DBA:

 $Q^{pass}$ - Bob's gain for 2 detectors under normal conditions when legitimate users' bases match:

 where $Q^{\mu_{i}}_{\eta_{j}} = 1- (1 - Y_{0})e^{-\mu_{i}\eta_{ch}\eta_{j}}$ - Bob's gain under normal operation conditions for the given $\mu_{i}$ and $\eta_{j}$.